gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     already running.

 nova-compute
-    OpenStack service which runs on the compute node.
-It performs all the needed operations from starting the VM to its termination.
+    OpenStack service which runs on the compute node and is responsible of actual managing the VM.
+It supports different hypervisors.

+FIXME: shall we mention that the most common hypervisor is KVM, but
+    due to limitations on our setup we are going to use qemu?

 glance
     OpenStack imaging service.
-It is used to store virtual disk *templates* for the virtual machines.
+It is used to store virtual disks used to start the virtual machines.
+It is split in two different
+    services: **glance-api** and **glance-registry**

 cinder
     OpenStack volume service.
 It is used to create persistent volumes which can be attached to a running virtual machine later on.
+It is split in three different services: **cinder-api**, **cinder-scheduler**
+    and **cinder-volume**

 Horizon
-    OpenStack Web Interface to nova-api.
+    OpenStack Web Interface.

 Tutorial overview